mvysny/vaadin-on-kotlin/vok-rest/README.md

 This should hit the route defined via the `crud("/rest/person")` and should print all personnel in your database.

 Please consult [Javalin Documentation](https://javalin.io/documentation) for more details on how to configure REST endpoints.

+### CRUD Handler

+VoK provides a full-blown REST CRUD handler for any vok-orm Entity, which exposes given entity in a standard way over REST.
+Attaching the CRUD handler to, say, `/rest/users` will export the following endpoints:

+* `GET /rest/users` returns all users
+* `GET /rest/users/22` returns one users
+* `POST /rest/users` will create an user
+* `PATCH /rest/users/22` will update an user
+* `DELETE /rest/users/22` will delete an user

+The Handler will automatically use vok-orm's `EntityDataProvider` to fetch instances of the entity.

+The `get all` endpoint supports the following query parameters:

+* `limit` and `offset` for result paging.
+Both must be 0 or greater; `limit` must be less than `maxLimit`
+* `sort_by=-last_modified,+email,first_name` - a list of sorting clauses.
+Only those which appear in `allowSortColumns` are allowed.
+Prepending a column name with `-` will sort DESC.
+* To define filters, simply pass in column names with the values, for example `age=81`.
+You can also specify operators: one of
+`eq:`, `lt:`, `lte:`, `gt:`, `gte:`, `ilike:`, `like:`, `isnull:`, `isnotnull:`, for example `age=lt:25`.
+You can pass single column name multiple times to AND additional clauses, for example `name=ilike:martin&age=lte:70&age=gte:20&birthdate=isnull:&grade=5`.
+OR filters are not supported.
+* `select=count` - if this is passed in, then instead of a list of matching objects a single number will be returned: the number of records matching given filters.

+All column names are expected to be Kotlin property names of the entity in question.

 ### Testing your REST endpoints